 The District utilizes an encumbrance accounting system under which purchase orders, contracts and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriation.
 Encumbrances are liquidated when the commitments are paid and all outstanding encumbrances are liquidated at June 30 since they do not constitute expenditures or liabilities.

 Fund Balance

-As of June 30, 2011, fund balance for the Measure A fund is classified as follows:
+As of June 30, 2011, Measure C has no remaining fund balance.